elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-is-horizontal-symmetry-defined-in-geometric-reflections.md

 url: /learn/mathematics/questions/how-is-horizontal-symmetry-defined-in-geometric-reflections
 score: -1.0
 related_article1:
-    id: 162806
+    id: 162752
+    title: >-
-    title: What is vertical symmetry in the context of reflections?
+        What are opposite coordinates in the context of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-vertical-symmetry-in-the-context-of-reflections
+    url: /learn/mathematics/questions/what-are-opposite-coordinates-in-the-context-of-reflections
 related_article2:
-    id: 162823
+    id: 162384
+    title: >-
-    title: How are reflections used in geometric proofs?
+        How is a reflection defined in geometric terms?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-reflections-used-in-geometric-proofs
+    url: /learn/mathematics/questions/how-is-a-reflection-defined-in-geometric-terms
 related_article3:
-    id: 162911
+    id: 162688
+    title: >-
-    title: What misunderstandings might arise regarding symmetry in reflections?
+        How is horizontal symmetry defined in geometric reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-misunderstandings-might-arise-regarding-symmetry-in-reflections
+    url: /learn/mathematics/questions/how-is-horizontal-symmetry-defined-in-geometric-reflections
 related_article4:
-    id: 162905
+    id: 162686
-    title: What impact do reflections have on the coordinates of a figure?
+    title: >-
+        Describe the effect of reflecting a point across both the x-axis and y-axis.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-impact-do-reflections-have-on-the-coordinates-of-a-figure
+    url: /learn/mathematics/questions/describe-the-effect-of-reflecting-a-point-across-both-the-xaxis-and-yaxis
 related_article5:
-    id: 162700
+    id: 162680
+    title: >-
-    title: How does the line of reflection act as a mirror in geometric transformations?
+        What is the line of reflection in a reflection transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-line-of-reflection-act-as-a-mirror-in-geometric-transformations
+    url: /learn/mathematics/questions/what-is-the-line-of-reflection-in-a-reflection-transformation
 ---

 &nbsp;